Kitchen Shelf Styling 101

 - Potted plants or vases.
 These do not have to be real plants, they can be faux, silk, or even rubber.
 Don’t let the stress of trying to keep a real plant alive stop you from making your shelves look the way you want.

 - Books.
 Books add color, height, and symmetry to your shelf.
 You can use all one color, or ad a mix of tones that complement the decor you already have.
 The ideas are limitless when using books.

 - Jars.
-Using jars help to bring in funky shapes, new texture, and even height to a space.
-With jars you can pick several different types.
-All types of jars, from amber glass to terra-cotta to a milk glass add different styles, textures, and trends to your shelf.
+Using jars help to bring in funky shapes, new texture, and even height to space.
+With jars, you can pick several different types.
+All types of jars, from amber glass to terra-cotta to milk glass add different styles, textures, and trends to your shelf.
 Don’t be afraid to let your eclectic side come out with this item.

 - Framed Art.
-Art adds color, texture, tells a story and can add a personal touch.
-When picking art make sure it’s something that you love and would like looking at.
+Art adds color, texture, tells a story, and can add a personal touch.
+When picking art make sure it’s something that you love and would like to look at.
 Mix up the frame material and don’t be afraid to layer your art.

 Start Stylizing Your Shelf

 Now comes the fun part…adding all your unique and specials finds together to make a cohesive, creative, styled shelf.